Roblox/creator-docs/content/en-us/art/marketplace/publishing-to-marketplace.md

 On the Configure page, you can update the following fields:

 - **Title** - The name of your asset in the Marketplace.
-- **Description** - This description of your asset in the Marketplace.
+- **Description** - The description of your asset in the Marketplace.
 - **Tags** - You can add up to 5 tags from a preset list to each of your items to aid in discovery.
 Roblox already includes implicit tags related to the accessory type, such as **Hair**, **Back**, or **Shoulder**.
 - **Open for Comments** - When enabled, users can comment on the public asset page for your creation.